Plotkine/compile_in_vim/README.md

 # compile_in_vim

-## How to create shortcuts to compile/execute your code from inside vim
+## Create shortcuts to compile/execute your code from inside vim

 So you like vim but you are tired of switching to another terminal to compile and run your code?